 after the PR has been merged.

-step only has access to read permissions, while the apply
+step has access to only read permissions, while the apply

 step

 has access to both read and write permissions.
-If you use the same set of permissions for both, then a malicious
+If you use the same set of permissions for both, a malicious

 actor could open a PR that immediately uses the write permissions to make whatever changes they want, bypassing all